 Early Vikings saw Christianity as a heretical threat to their own pagan beliefs.
-Christian monks and missionaries were active in Scandinavia throughout the Viking Age, but it took until the era of Olav Tryggvason (963-1000) for the tide to begin to change.
+But in fact, Christian monks and missionaries were active in Scandinavia throughout the Viking Age.
+It took until the era of Olav Tryggvason (963-1000) for the tide to begin to change.

 He is believed to have built Norway’s first church although information about him is sparse.
 He did however found the city of Trondheim (then called Nidaros) and a statue of him today stands high above the city’s main square.

 Following Tryggvason’s death, it was Olav Haraldsson who began to pass church laws, destroyed pagan temples, build churches and appoint priests.

-For many years people adopted both religions as an insurance policy in case one didn’t work out.
+For many years people adopted both faiths as an insurance policy in case one didn’t work out.
 Evidence of this can be seen today in the carvings on some of Norway’s oldest stave churches, which feature figures from Norse mythology.

 The newly-created Archdiocese of Nidaros attempted to control the appointment of kings, which led to the church taking sides in the various battles.
 In 1217, Håkon Håkonsson introduced a clear law of succession.

 Through the 11th and 12th centuries, population increased drastically and farms began to be subdivided, with many landowners turning over parts of their land to the king or the church in challenging times.

 Norway's Golden Age (at least until the much more recent discovery of oil) is widely accepted to be the late 13th and early 14th-century, a time of peace and growing international trade with Britain and Germany, most notably the Hanseatic League who took control of trade through Bergen.